creoapp/documentation/docs/classes/Application.md

 * **OpenUrl**(**url**: **[String](../gravity/string.md)**, **options**: **[Map](../gravity/map.md)**)
 Asks the application to open a resource specified by a URL, and provides a dictionary of launch options.

+* **DeviceOrientationDidChange**()
+Posted when the orientation of the device changes.
+You can obtain the new orientation by getting the value of the Device.orientation property.

 * **DidReceiveMemoryWarning**()
 This event is called when the app receives a memory warning from the system.
 If your app does not release enough memory during low-memory conditions, the system may terminate it outright.